 Plans automatically renew.

-- BarkBox: Our readers can order their first box for only $10.
-Click here to take advantage of this offer.
+- BarkBox: Our readers can receive a free month of BarkBox.
+Click here to take advantage of this offer (no discount code needed).

 Molly was chewing the toys in the beginning, the customer service team gets an amazing review from me moving her to a super chewer and fixing the problem!
 She got replacement toys, and now she gets only toys in her box monthly!
 Molly looks forward to the mailman to bring her bark box monthly???
 They get 5 stars from us!! – Gayle, Consumer Affairs 6/14/2019